antyeates1983/sft_data/README.md

 Also requires magnetogram data (typically .fits format).
 For NSO data see here: http://solis.nso.edu/0/vsm/vsm_maps.php.

+30/8/18 - updated with some improvements, notably accounting for new regions on the grid boundary + saving region stats.

 For queries contact Anthony Yeates, Department of Mathematical Sciences, Durham University, UK.